SC State Library offers training for Tail Waggin' Tutors - South Carolina Radio Network

-South Carolina libraries that want to use therapy dogs to encourage kids to read can get help establishing their own programs from the SC State Library.
+South Carolina libraries which want to use therapy dogs to encourage reading can get help from the SC State Library.

-“We’re excited to launch it here in South Carolina,” said Ellen Dunn, Public Information Coordinator for the South Carolina State Library and participant of Therapy Dogs International.
+“We’re excited to launch it here in South Carolina,” State Library spokeswoman Ellen Dunn said.
+Dunn also participates in the Therapy Dogs International program.

 “Children, sometimes, are much more at ease with reading when they’re able to read to a dog,” Dunn said.
 “It just helps to make them feel like it’s a more welcoming environment.
 It makes them feel like it’s a more comfortable environment and they also experience the joy of reading more.”